LukazMartin/Mario-GeneticAlgorithm/README.md

 The steps for the genetic algorithm are:

-  1.Create population
+  1. Create population

-  2.Small mutation
+  2. Small mutation

-  3.Test population
+  3. Test population

-  4.Evaluate population (fitness function)
+  4. Evaluate population (fitness function)

-  5.Select best individual(return to point 1 if needed)
+  5. Select best individual(return to point 1 if needed)